Frequently Asked Questions (FAQ) at Denison State Bank

 Banks depend on core deposits held in checking accounts to loan out to individuals and businesses.
 Banks must manage the risk of deposited checking funds being withdrawn at any time, which is why they place monthly minimum balances to help manage that risk and maintain liquidity.
 It's an important part of safety and soundness that we all expect from a bank.

 Banks also use new technologies that are convenient to the customer and helps lower costs to the bank, such as electronic statement delivery.
 Lower operational costs translate into greater ability to pay higher rates on deposits and introduce new services.

-As long as you follow the terms and conditions that govern your account, you will never pay fees such as overdraft/paid item fees, negative balance account closing fees, early account closing fees, and dormant account fees.
-The bank incurs certain costs when these terms are violated, and we are simply collecting user fees to help pay a portion of those costs.
+As long as you follow the terms and conditions that govern your account, you will not pay fees such as overdraft/paid item fees, negative balance account closing fees, early account closing fees, and dormant account fees.
+The bank incurs certain costs when these terms are violated, and we are charge user fees to help pay a portion of those costs.

 Why doesn't DSB have a rewards checking that pays high interest rates if I use certain technologies?

 Because we don't think these rewards checking programs are a smart banking management strategy right now.
 Paying unreasonably high rates on checking accounts can jeopardize the interest rate risk for a bank when the rate environment is paying much lower rates.
 (Currently, some banks are paying their highest levels of interest on checking accounts, while the prime lending rate and related loan rates are much lower - a considerable rate risk inversion for banks.)